puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

 returning 100,000 files, we pass that data as an argument to our script before outputting the results.

-A normal artemis script would look like something below:
+A normal artemis TOML script would look like something below:

 ```toml
 [output]